 At DaVinci Coders we recommend to all of our code school applicants to take some initiative and use some free online coding resources to learn the first steps of coding before they interview with one of our program managers.
-Applicants can review our FAQ page and check out our list of free online coding courses and gain some basic knowledge of coding before they take one of our Colorado coding bootcamps.
+Applicants can review our FAQ page and check out our list of free online coding courses to gain some basic knowledge of coding before they take one of our Colorado coding bootcamps.

 We realize that without proper guidance, learning to code can be a challenging endeavor.
 Nothing is worse than finding out that most of what you've learned doesn't intersect with what the tech industry demands.
 We find this happens frequently with people who learn to code online.
 This is a big reason why our Colorado code school is so popular.
 We are able to prioritize our curriculum to teach the coding skills and languages Colorado tech companies are looking to hire.